dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Fixed

-- Fixed a bug that may led to incorrect input from Dynamsoft Camera Enhancer.
+- Fixed an issue may causing error when using WebGL to fetch images on iOS 16.7 and iOS 17.
+- Fixed an issue where incorrect data was retrieved when fetching grayscale images or fetching images by 'context2d'.

 #### Improved

-- Updated the internal Dynamsoft Camera Enhancer to v3.3.7.
+- Updated the internal Dynamsoft Camera Enhancer to v3.3.8.

 ## 9.6.30 (09/13/2023)